Anson2251/trackmaker/README.md

 - **DEV Branch:**

-   This [online demo](https://anson2251.github.io/trackmaker/) (on the `gh-page-demo-dev` branch) is for experimental use only.
-It is now automatically built with the latest code on the `dev` branch.
-Some features may not work properly.
+   This [online demo](https://anson2251.github.io/trackmaker/) (on the `gh-page-demo-dev` branch) is currently in **feature freeze**.
+It contains the latest features that will be merged to main after bug fixing.
+Some features may not work properly during this phase.

 - **Main Branch:**